-Low APR: With MoneyLion, you can get a personal loan with just 5.99% APR.
-That’s lower than most traditional banks and credit cards.
+Low APR: With MoneyLion, you can get a credit builder loan with a low APR, lower than most traditional banks and credit cards offer.

-Cash today: You can get a $500 Credit Builder Loan with up to $500 deposited into your bank account today.
+Cash today: You can get Credit Builder Loan with up to $1,000 deposited into your bank account today.
 If you need another loan after you pay it off, there’s no need to reapply later.

 Credit is not a factor: Credit doesn’t play a role in your MoneyLion loan application.
 If you’ve got bad credit or you’re still working to build credit, a loan from MoneyLion can get you the money you need with an interest rate you can actually afford.

 Getting a low-interest loan when you have bad credit can be tough — but it’s not impossible.
 Understanding your options can help you avoid predatory loans and make sure you’re getting the lowest rate possible.

 Are you ready to take advantage of a low APR loan from MoneyLion?
 All the benefits of a MoneyLion Credit Builder Plus membership are just a few taps away.
 Just download the MoneyLion app to get started.